Doctoral Internship in Health Service Psychology 2025-2026

 CAPS regards research as foundational to training and service provision.
 Interns engage in research as they prepare for outreaches, presentations, training seminars, and clinical work.
 CAPS regularly conducts a survey review of client satisfaction and other forms of program evaluation regarding both service delivery and training.
 Interested interns are welcome to participate in such projects.

 Interns are expected to remain active in their own research during the internship year.
-They present to CAPS providers on current dissertation research or engage in another small-scale psychology-related research project and share the outcome of their endeavors with CAPS in some manner.
+They present to CAPS providers on current dissertation research or engage in another small-scale psychology-related research project and share the outcome of their endeavors with CAPS.
 Interns may use some administrative hours during less busy clinical times, such as student breaks, for these activities.
 Computer access, SPSS, library privileges, and consultation are available to support research.

 Supervision Received